Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

-Ultimately, we consider the existing hierarchical factor models including the benchmark Realized Beta GARCH model (\cite{hansen2014realized}), coupled with the extended version introduced by \cite{https://doi.org/10.48550/arxiv.2012.02708} (“Multivariate Realized Beta GARCH'').

-We estimate each model for a cross-section of \(N\) selected assets.\footnote{Given all the competing models leave the conditional covariance matrices of idiosyncratic return components unspecified, we do not account for them in the in- and out-of-sample comparisons.} The in-sample fit of the seven models has been assessed using the three criteria, i.e., the value of the maximized LLF, the Akaike information criterion (AIC), and the Bayesian information criterion (BIC).
-Given all the models assume that monthly returns are conditionally normal, the LLFs evaluated using only monthly data are directly comparable, i.e., the highest value indicates a superior in-sample fit.
-Conversely, the lower AIC/BIC values are better.
-For all the models, we present the average value of each criterion with respect to the \(N\) assets.\footnote{The full set of results is available upon request.}\\ Table \ref{Table-LLF-AIC-BIC} collects the three in-sample fit criteria for each model and comparison.
-In view of the results obtained, several conclusions can be drawn:
+We estimate each model for a selected cross-section of indiidual assets.
+The in-sample fit of the six models has been assessed using the three criteria, i.e., the value of the maximized LLF, the Akaike information criterion (AIC), and the Bayesian information criterion (BIC).
+For all the models, we present the average value of each criterion with respect to \(N=19\) estimation results.\footnote{The full set of results is available upon request.}